Learning Disentangled Representation by Exploiting Pretrained Generative Models: A Contrastive Learning View: Related Work

 \section{Related Work}

-\textbf{Typical unsupervised disentanglement.} There have been a lot of studies on unsupervised disentangled representation learning based on VAE~\citep{higgins2016beta,abs-1804-03599,kumar2017variational,FactorVAE,chen2018isolating} or InfoGAN~\citep{chen2016infogan,lin2020infogan}.
-These methods achieve disentanglement via an extra regularization, which often sacrifices the generation quality~\cite{burgess2018understanding,DS}.
+\textbf{Typical unsupervised disentanglement.} There have been a lot of studies on unsupervised disentangled representation learning based on VAE~\citep{higgins2016beta,burgess2018understanding,kumar2017variational,FactorVAE,chen2018isolating} or InfoGAN~\citep{chen2016infogan,lin2020infogan}.
+These methods achieve disentanglement via an extra regularization, which often sacrifices the generation quality~\citep{burgess2018understanding,DS}.
 VAE-based methods disentangle the variations by factorizing aggregated posterior, and InfoGAN-based methods maximize the mutual information between latent factors and related observations.
-VAE-based methods achieve relatively good disentanglement performance, but have low-quality image generation ability.
+VAE-based methods achieve relatively good disentanglement performance but have low-quality generation.
 InfoGAN-based methods have a relatively high quality of generation but poor disentanglement performance.
-Our method supplements generative models trained without disentanglement regularization term to achieve both high-fidelity image generation and SOTA disentanglement.
+Our method supplements generative models pretrained without disentanglement regularization term with contrastive learning in the \emph{Variation Space} to achieve both high-fidelity image generation and SOTA disentanglement.

-\textbf{Interpretable directions in the latent space.} Recently, researchers have been interested in discovering the interpretable directions in the latent space of generative models without supervision, especially for GAN~\cite{GAN,SNGAN,styleganv2}.
-Based on the fact that the GAN latent space often possesses semantically meaningful directions~\cite{RadfordMC15, ShenGTZ20, steer}, \citet{LD} propose a regression-based method to explore interpretable directions in the latent space of a pretrained GAN.
-The following works focus on extracting the directions from a specific layer of GANs. \citet{GANspace} searches for important and meaningful directions by performing PCA in the style space of StyleGAN~\cite{StyleGAN, styleganv2}. \citet{Sefa} propose to use the singular vectors of the first layer of a generator as the interpretable directions, and \citet{DS} extend this method to the intermediate layers by Jacobian matrix. \citet{DS} also bridge unsupervised disentanglement and this line of works by training an extra encoder.
+\textbf{Interpretable directions in the latent space.} Recently, researchers have been interested in discovering the interpretable directions in the latent space of generative models without supervision, especially for GAN~\citep{GAN,SNGAN,styleganv2}.
+Based on the fact that the GAN latent space often possesses semantically meaningful directions~\citep{RadfordMC15, ShenGTZ20, steer}, \cite{LD} propose a regression-based method to explore interpretable directions in the latent space of a pretrained GAN.
+The subsequent works focus on extracting the directions from a specific layer of GANs. \cite{GANspace} search for important and meaningful directions by performing PCA in the style space of StyleGAN~\citep{StyleGAN, styleganv2}. \cite{Sefa} propose to use the singular vectors of the first layer of a generator as the interpretable directions, and \cite{DS} extend this method to the intermediate layers by Jacobian matrix.
+All the above methods only discover the interpretable directions in the latent space, except for \cite{DS} which also learns disentangled representation of generated images by training an extra encoder in an extra stage.
 However, all these methods can not outperform the typical disentanglement methods.
+Our method is the first to jointly learn the disentangled representation and discover the directions in the latent spaces.